 • A Veteran using educational assistance under either chapter 30 (Montgomery G.I.
-Bill - Active Duty Program) or chapter 33 (Post-9/11 G.I.
-Bill), of title 38, United States Code, who lives in the State of Missouri while attending a school located in the State of Missouri (regardless of his/her formal State of residence) and enrolls in the school within three years of discharge from a period of active duty service of 90 days or more.
+Bill - Active Duty

-• Anyone using transferred Post-9/11 GI Bill benefits (38 U.S.C. § 3319) who lives in the State of Missouri while attending a school located in the State of Missouri (regardless of his/her formal State of residence) and enrolls in the school within three years of the transferor's discharge or release from a period of active duty service of 90 days or more.
+Program) or chapter 33 (Post-9/11 G.I.
+Bill), of title 38, United States Code, who lives in the State of Missouri while attending a school located in the State of Missouri (regardless of his/her formal State of residence) and enrolls after a period of active duty service of 90 days or more.

-- A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in the State of Missouri while attending a school located in the State of Missouri (regardless of his/her formal State of residence) and enrolls in the school within three years of the Service member's death in the line of duty following a period of active duty service of 90 days or more. - Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
-The person so described must have enrolled in the school prior to the expiration of the three year period following discharge or death described above and must be using educational benefits under chapter 30, chapter 31, or chapter 33, of title 38, United States Code.
+• Anyone using transferred Post-9/11 GI Bill benefits (38 U.S.C. § 3319) who lives in the State of Missouri while attending a school located in the State of Missouri (regardless of his/her formal State of residence) and enrolls after transferor's discharge or release from a period of active duty service of 90 days or more.

-A Veteran using educational assistance under either chapter 31 or chapter 33 will not be penalized with late fees, the denial of access to classes, libraries or other institutional facilities, or the requirement to borrow additional funds to cover financial obligations to the institution due to the delayed disbursement of a payment by the U.S. Department of Veterans Affairs.
+- A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in the State of Missouri while attending a school located in the State of Missouri (regardless of his/her formal State of residence) and enrolls after the Service member's death in the line of duty following a period of active duty service of 90 days or more. - Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
+The person so described must have enrolled after the period following discharge or death described above and must be using educational benefits under chapter 30, chapter 31, or chapter 33, of title 38, United States Code. - A Veteran using educational assistance under either chapter 31 or chapter 33 will not be penalized with late fees, the denial of access to classes, libraries or other institutional facilities, or the requirement to borrow additional funds to cover financial obligations to the institution due to the delayed disbursement of a payment by the U.S. Department of Veterans Affairs.
 The restriction on penalties would not apply in cases where the student owes additional payment to the school beyond the amount of the tuition and fee payment from VA to the school.